ChainSafe/game-docs-v2/docs/v2.6/9_sample-scripts-and-chain-interactions.md

 ---
-slug: /current/prefab-scripts
+slug: /current/sample-scripts
 sidebar_position: 9
-sidebar_label: Prefab Scripts
+sidebar_label: Sample Scripts & Chain Interactions
 ---

-# Prefab Scripts
+# Sample Scripts & Chain Interactions

 :::info

 In order to copy and paste the scripts below without hassle you will need to have the sample package imported via unity package manager.
-If you need to install the sample package you can follow the install guide in our getting started section [here](https://docs.gaming.chainsafe.io/current/getting-started).
+If you need to install the core SDK sample package you can follow the install guide in our getting started section [here](https://docs.gaming.chainsafe.io/current/getting-started).
 :::

 ### The login scene